How To Stay Motivated To Lose Weight In 8 Simple Steps

 I want you to write down your current weight, your desired weight and what date you will achieve this target by.

-This gives you a start and end point and an expected duration for the journey.
+This gives you a start and end point and an expected duration of the journey.

 I say to write this down, so that you set it in stone, so to speak.
 If it's just in your mind, then it is essentially a wish, not a goal.